sinzlab/sensorium/notebooks/submission_tutorial/README.md

-# How to make Submission
+# How to make a Submission

-Below we provide a brief explanation of our Baseline models
+- explain API

-- add links to publications (Lurz, Bashiri, Franke)
+- explain the logic behind storing the responses
-- add link to Lurz Video
+- stress the fact that responses in ground truth are standardized